Eternals (film): Pre-production

+Throughout early 2019, Zhao began working on a draft of the script which built upon the multiple drafts submitted by the Firpos.
+Approximately four months ahead of filming, the script was not finalized.
+Moore introduced Zhao to Patrick Burleigh, who had been part of Marvel's writers program, in the hopes that Burleigh could assist with the writing.
+Zhao hired him to work on the screenplay, which he did for about three months ahead of filming.
+Burleigh believed Zhao needed to write on the film as well as direct to "process the film through her own filter", and said her draft showed that she was "trying to make the Terrence Malick version of a Marvel film"; Zhao cited Malick's film The Tree of Life (2011) as a particular inspiration.
+Burleigh said his work on the script was mostly "structural" to find "the flow of the film", and likened the story to a road trip film.

 Angelina Jolie joined the cast in March 2019, reportedly as Sersi, with Kumail Nanjiani and Don Lee cast in undisclosed roles the next month.
 At that time, the film was expected to feature Marvel Studios' first gay superhero.
 In May, Richard Madden entered negotiations for the role of Ikaris, and Salma Hayek had entered early negotiations for an undisclosed role the following month.
 In July, Variety reported that the cast included Jolie, Madden, and Millie Bobby Brown, but Brown denied that she had been cast.

 At the 2019 San Diego Comic-Con, Feige officially announced The Eternals with a release date of November 6, 2020.
 He officially announced the casting of Jolie as Thena, Nanjiani as Kingo, Lee as Gilgamesh, Madden as Ikaris, and Hayek as Ajak, along with Lauren Ridloff as Makkari, Brian Tyree Henry as Phastos, and Lia McHugh as Sprite.
 Zhao looked for actors for each role that could "find a bit of themselves in their character".
 Feige added that one of these actors was portraying an LGBTQ character, with actor Haaz Sleiman later revealing that Phastos is depicted as gay in the film.
 Sleiman portrays the character's husband, and the pair have a child in the film.
 Sleiman felt it was important to depict "how loving and beautiful a queer family can be" rather than the "sexual or rebellious" depiction in some previous media.
 Feige said the relationship was "always sort of inherent in the story" and he felt it was "extremely well done" in the film, while Sleiman said it was a "thoughtful" depiction.

-Eternals is set around eight months after the events of Avengers: Endgame, and addresses why the Eternals did not interfere in any past conflicts in the MCU.
+Eternals is set around eight months after the events of Avengers: Endgame, and addresses why the Eternals did not interfere in any previous conflicts in the MCU.
 Both Feige and Moore said the film would have "major ripple effects" on the future of the MCU, and at times, it was "a challenge" to balance the grounded nature of the MCU with the "mythic grandeur" of the Eternals property.